mgamio/blog/_posts/2020-10-02-documenting-rest-api-openapi3.markdown

 ### 8. Running Application

-This Spring boot application has an entry point Java class called OpenapiApplication.java, which you can run to start the application.
+This [Spring boot](https://amzn.to/3JQ440Q){:target="_blank"} application has an entry point Java class called OpenapiApplication.java, which you can run to start the application.

 {% highlight ruby %}
 package com.openapi;